gather-ai/gather-ai.github.io/_posts/2022-09-30-domain-generalization-part-4.md

 {: style="text-align: justify;"}

 ### Method
-Specifically, along the main task of cardiac abnormalities classification, DAT performs a subtask of domain identification and uses a gradient reversal layer to learn the representation in an adversarial manner.
+Specifically, along the main task of cardiac abnormalities classification, DAT performs a subtask of domain identification and uses a gradient reversal layer to learn the representations in an adversarial manner.
 Figure 1 illustrates the architecture of the model and Snippet 1 describes the auxiliary module which performs DAT.
 {: style="text-align: justify;"}

 <figure class="align-center">